Understanding how Emotions Function: Learn to Ride your Child’s Wave

 Understanding why a child suppresses emotions is crucial for providing appropriate support.
 Several factors can contribute to this pattern:

-Children learn emotional expression primarily from their caregivers.
-Research shows that when parents hide their negative emotions, it significantly reduces warmth and responsiveness during interactions with their children.
 Some children grow up in environments where emotional expression is discouraged or even punished.
 Phrases like “big boys don’t cry” or “stop being so sensitive” send powerful messages that emotions are unwelcome or shameful.

 Some children are naturally more sensitive than others.
 Highly sensitive children tend to process experiences deeply and may become overwhelmed by their emotional responses.
 Without proper guidance, they might learn to suppress these intense feelings as a way to cope.